 THEATER SPECIAL OPERATIONS COMMANDS Each geographic combatant command and Joint Forces Command has a Special Operations component commander just like it has a ground, air and naval component commander.
 The commander of the Theater Special Operations Command is responsible for commanding all SOF in the theater to which the TSOC is assigned.
 The TSOC is a sub-unified command of the geographic combatant command and the source of expertise in all areas of Special Operations.
 The TSOC provides the geographic combatant commanders with a separate element to plan and control joint SOF in their theater.
-The TSOCs ensure SOF capabilities are considered throughout the entire planning process and that SOF are fully integrated into both peacetime and wartime planning.
-The TSOC commander is responsible to the geographic combatant commander for planning and conducting joint Special Operations in the theater, ensuring Special Operations Forces capabilities are matched to mission requirements, exercising operational control of SOF for joint Special Operations, and advising the geographic combatant commander and component commanders in the theater on the proper employment of SOF.
-Additionally, the SOCs can provide the nucleus for a Joint Special Operations Task Force (JSOTF) - a quick reaction command and control element that can respond immediately to regional emergencies.

-SOCCENT Special Operations Command Central (SOCCENT), headquartered at MacDill AFB, Fla., is a subordinate unified command of U.S. Central Command (USCENTCOM).
+SOCCENT Special Operations Command Central (SOCCENT), headquartered at MacDill Air Force Base, Fla., is a subordinate unified command of U.S. Central Command (USCENTCOM).
 It is responsible for planning Special Operations throughout the USCENTCOM area of responsibility (AOR); planning and conducting peacetime joint/combined Special Operations training exercises; and orchestrating command and control of peacetime and wartime Special Operations as directed.
-SOCCENT exercises operational control of assigned and attached SOF that deploy for the execution of training and for operational missions in the USCENTCOM AOR as directed by the USCENTCOM commander, When directed by the USCENTCOM commander, SOCCENT forms the nucleus of a JSOTF.
+SOCCENT exercises operational control of assigned and attached SOF that deploy for the execution of training and for operational missions in the USCENTCOM AOR as directed by the USCENTCOM commander.
+When directed by the USCENTCOM commander, SOCCENT forms a JSOTF.
 SOCEUR Special Operations Command Europe (SOCEUR) headquarters is located at Patch Barracks, Stuttgart, Germany.
-SOCEUR is a subordinate unified command of U.S. European Command exercising operational control of theater Army, Navy and Air Force Special Operation Forces.
+SOCEUR is a subordinate unified command of U.S. European Command exercising operational control of theater Army, Navy and Air Force Special Operations Forces.
 SOCEUR is responsible to the commander of USEUCOM and the Supreme Allied Commander Europe for SOF readiness, targeting, exercises, plans, joint and combined training, NATO/partnership activities, and execution of counterterrorism, peacetime and contingency operations.

-SOCPAC Special Operations Command Pacific (SOCPAC), located at Camp H. M. Smith, Oahu, Hawaii, is a sub-unified command and serves as the SOF component command for the U.S. Pacific Command (USPACOM).
+Special Operations Command Pacific (SOCPAC), located at Camp H. M. Smith, Oahu, Hawaii, is a sub-unified command and serves as the SOF component command for the U.S. Pacific Command (USPACOM).
 The AOR of the commander in chief, U.S. Pacific Command, represents the largest geographic area of the unified commands.
-It covers over half of the earth's surface with more than 105 million square miles and nearly 60 percent of the world's population.
+It covers over half of the Earth's surface with more than 105 million square miles and nearly 60 percent of the world's population.
 Distance, diversity, and change characterize the USPACOM AOR.